CrowdStrike/cloud-fcs-labs/guide/intro/20-lab-environment.md

 **Kali access control:**

 Kali is a powerful platform used for penetration testing, white-hat hacking, and probably more nefarious purposes.
 As such, access should be restricted from external access.
-In prior versions of this lab, Kali was access over SSH via shared key.
-In this version, the use of SSM Session Manager Connect simplifies network access control by using IAM and AWS Account access to govern access to Kali (and the Bastion host).
+In this lab, SSM Session Manager Connect simplifies network access control by using IAM and AWS Account access to govern access to Kali (and the Bastion host).

 **Vulnerable webapp access control:**